Vertex Pharmaceuticals (VRTX) Q2 2017 Results - Earnings Call Transcript

 Ian F. Smith - Vertex Pharmaceuticals, Inc.

-And Ying, kind of (42:58) to the question, so as you saw, we are continuing to reiterate our guidance at $1.1 billion to $1.3 billion for ORKAMBI.
+And Ying, thanks for the question.
+So as you saw, we are continuing to reiterate our guidance at $1.1 billion to $1.3 billion for ORKAMBI.
 But you're correct, if you do the math, we've had a strong first half of the year and if you double up that revenue rate without growth, it does put you in the mid to slightly in the upper part of our range.
 And so, I can confirm that we do not anticipate being in the low part of our range.
 But where we fall in the mid up to higher part of the range is a function of a number of things.

 I would point out that firstly more acutely in short term, we did note in the prepared remarks that Q2 was benefited by some inventory stocking pre-July for holiday.
 And on ORKAMBI, in particular, it was $10 million and I know you know how that works but that means you're taking $10 million out of Q3 adding it to Q2, but that does mean a $20 million difference between Q2 and Q3.
 And so, these things do matter when you're trying to pro rata quarters to try and get a full-year run rate.